DCR-NOVALINCS/TaRDIS-DCR-Editor/README.md

-# DCR Choregraphies Visual Editor
+# DCR Choreographies Visual Editor

 To execute the editor: